 One of the most important things you'll need to understand about getting divorced in Nevada is how the courts work.
 The Nevada District Courts are the state's trial courts, and they're responsible for all divorce and other kinds of family proceedings.
 Each district contains one or more counties.
 There are 17 county courts in Nevada, which the state divides into ten different districts.
 You will be responsible for filing your paperwork in the correct location, which you can locate here.

 Essentially, you and your spouse will work through your summary divorce together.
-You may be able to find some of the forms you'll need online, although the requirements vary from courthouse to courthouse.
-The Nevada Judiciary: Self-Help Resources and Legal Aid Center of Southern Nevada: Divorce Help are also helpful resources, especially if you plan to represent yourself.
+You might be able to find some of the forms you'll need online, although the requirements vary from courthouse to courthouse.
+The Nevada Judiciary: Self-Help Resources and Legal Aid Center of Southern Nevada: Divorce Help are helpful resources.

-Again, processes may vary, but generally speaking, the first thing you'll need to do is prepare, sign, and file a joint petition.
-You'll both need to sign this under oath, in the presence of a notary public.
+Again, processes might vary, but generally speaking, the first thing you'll need to do is prepare, sign, and file a joint petition.
+Both spouses need to sign this under oath, in the presence of a notary public.

 The joint petition must explain that the spouses have lived in Nevada for at least six weeks and also indicate the grounds for divorce—either because you're incompatible or because you've been separated for a year.
 Finally, you must include the following information in your joint petition:

-You'll also need to include an "affidavit of corroboration of residency"—which is a sworn statement, sometimes called a resident affidavit, which verifies that you have lived in Nevada for at least six weeks.
-Finally, you must attach the marital settlement agreement (a written agreement dividing your property and debts, resolving alimony, establishing child support, custody and visitation, and settling any other issues in the marriage) attached to the petition.
+You'll also need to include an "affidavit of corroboration of residency," a sworn statement (sometimes called a resident affidavit) which verifies that you have lived in Nevada for at least six weeks.
+Finally, you must attach the marital settlement agreement (a written agreement dividing your property and debts, resolving alimony, establishing child support, custody and visitation, and settling any other issues in the marriage) to the petition.